 Hand wash with a stiff brush if required and hot water as with all cast iron dry thoroughly before storing.

 The oven measures 12 inches x 11.8 inches x 4.9 inches and weighs 13 pounds.

 Additional Size Option

-If you require a larger oven this Dutch oven also comes in a 7-quart size.
-If you want to see the 7-quart you can click here and go to Amazon to check it out.
+If you require a larger oven, this Dutch oven comes in a 7-quart size.
+If you want to see a 7-quart Dutch oven go to Amazon to check it out.

-For my full review of the Lodge L8DO3 Cast Iron Dutch Oven, Pre-Seasoned, 5-Quart click here.
+For my full review of the Lodge L8DO3 Cast Iron Dutch Oven, Pre-Seasoned, 5-Quart.

 See the Lodge L8DO3 Cast Iron Dutch Oven, Pre-Seasoned, 5-Quart CLICK HERE

 8. Lodge EC7OD43 Enameled Cast Iron Oval Dutch Oven, 7-Quart, Red

 This large oval Lodge enamel Dutch oven is made of cast iron with a layered porcelain enamel interior and exterior.
 Complete with a self-basting lid that traps heat, moisture, and nutrients.